Counselling for Affairs in Melbourne

 Affairs often happen during difficult moments in the relationship, after a birth of a child, loss of a job or during a mid-life crisis.
 It can feel deflating when life deals big blows or the marriage doesn’t provide the same comfort, and they desire something that can pick them up.
 Some feel life and routine take over the marriage, and they feel rejected or not important anymore.
 Many avoid the pain of how they feel, not wanting to show vulnerability.
 They escape the pain by acting on an enticing proposal that offers them the attention they are looking for, rather than dealing with these feelings in the marriage.
 This may distract them from facing issues and feelings.
 However, adultery often creates more problems rather than a healthy solution.
 Having affairs creates more anxiety in relationships; with the secrecy, mistrust, and betrayal of having a double life.

 Many come to individual counselling, because they cannot decide what to do about the affair, because they fear breaking up their family when they are faced with that reality.
 Many come to Counselling in Melbourne about an affair because they cannot handle what is going on and need resolution.
-For those who have been betrayed, not addressing the affair creates more problems in the long run, such as being unable to move on after the affair.
+For those who have been betrayed, not addressing the affair creates more problems in the long run, such as remaining bitter and resentful by being unable to move on with the relationship after the affair.

 Mistrust, Jealousy and Infidelity